 - David Potts was born 1756 and died May 31, 1837 in Ohio.
 He married Milly Adams.

 - Jonas Potts, III was married to Hannah.

 Jonathan Potts (Thomas, Anne, Thomas Jr, Jonas Sr,)

 Jonathan was born in 1744 in Pennsylvania and died July 4, 1831 in Jefferson County, Ohio.
 He married to Elizabeth English in 1788 at Loudoun, Virginia.
-She died January 14, 1814 in Jefferson.
+She was born in 1762 in Loudoun, Virginia and died January 14, 1814 in Jefferson County, Ohio.